 - Eat fresh food that has been cooked well; avoid street food and raw foods like sashimi.

-- Visit a doctor if you are showing symptoms of upper respiratory tract disorders like coughing, runny nose, sore throat, difficulty breathing, fever, and so on.
+- Visit a doctor or avail chronic management program if you are showing symptoms of upper respiratory tract disorders like coughing, runny nose, sore throat, difficulty breathing, fever, and so on.

 Foods That Build Immunity